Disease and garden birds

 Anecdotal evidence suggests that some bird species may be more susceptible to disease than others.
 Certainly, Greenfinches, Chaffinches, Siskins, House Sparrows and Collared Doves appear to be the most commonly reported victims of diseases.
 This may, in part, reflect the gregarious nature of these birds and their tendency to feed in flocks.

 Information on diseases and other forms of mortality in garden wildlife is being collected through Garden Wildlife Health.
-More information on this project can be found following the link below.

 What effect might annual releases of non-native gamebirds be having on native biodiversity?